-It is proposed that the Horizon Power and Alinta Energy networks will initially be covered by the new network access regime.
-Applicants for network access may seek coverage of other networks and the Minister for Energy would assess these applications using the same criteria as the current Electricity Networks Access Code 2004 (Access Code) coverage test.
-At the same time, the Minister will also decide whether to adopt the Access Code (i.e. a full regulation regime) or the proposed NWIS light handed access regulation regime for those networks.
+It is proposed that the Horizon Power and Alinta DEWAP2 networks will initially be covered by the new network access regime.
+Applicants for network access may seek coverage of other electricity networks and the Minister would assess these applications using the same criteria as the current Electricity Networks Access Code 2004 (Access Code) coverage test.
+At the same time, the Minister will also decide whether to adopt the full regulatory regime in the Access Code or the proposed NWIS light handed access regulatory regime for those networks.

-The proposed regulatory framework also allows other electricity networks in the region to choose to opt-in to be covered by the third party access regime.
+The proposed regulatory framework also allows other electricity networks in the region to choose to opt-in to be covered by the proposed third party access regime.

-Independent System Operator
+Independent System Management

 The Public Utilities Office is proposing the introduction of an independent system operator (ISO) with the overarching objective of improving the effectiveness and efficiency of system operations and system development.
+The ISO will operate in accordance with obligations and procedures that will be set out in a new 'NWIS Rules' document.